 Q12: Do you provide panel mounting hardware?

-Not at present, but this is planned for late 2018.
+Not at present, but this is planned for 2020.
 We can provide technical drawings as needed on request.

 Q13: I have located some hardware that looks the same as or very similar to yours.
 Can I get your software?